 A regenerative treatment from a graft obtained from an elective, full-term cesarean section.
 It does not contain stem cells but contains growth factors, collagens, proteins and cytokines designed to reduce pain and inflammation.

 Signaling molecules released by stem cells.
 They facilitate growth and repair by activating the patient’s own cells.

 Specialized cells that have the ability to differentiate into other cells.
 When your body is injured, they are recruited to assist with the healing process.
 They release growth factors, cytokines and anti-inflammatory proteins.
 Stems cells can be extracted from your own bone marrow or fat.
 They can also be collected from an external source such as the umbilical cord.

 Regenerative therapy is a safe, non-invasive alternative to surgery or steroid injections.
 It can provide pain relief with little or no downtime.

 At Oklahoma Pain Center, we are committed to practicing evidence-based medicine.
-Although these therapies are relatively new, there are thousands of published research studies available, and many are ongoing.
+Although these regenerative therapies are relatively new, there are thousands of published research studies available, and many are ongoing.
 Many studies show that these therapies are effective at relieving pain and regaining function.
-Most importantly, these treatments have shown to be safe and have a low risk of adverse effects.
+Most importantly, regenerative treatments have shown to be safe and have a low risk of adverse effects.